 - Mobility management and routing areas vis-à-vis location areas

-- Mobile station states: Idle, Ready, Standby and associated transition and triggering mechanisms and parameters
+- The mobile station states: Idle, Ready, Standby, and associated transition and triggering mechanisms and parameters

 - GPRS vis-à-vis GSM RF layer